 So, even though we are northern, temperate, and not a desert, we are still very different from the environments and nature cycles that gave rise to the traditional Celtic “Wheel of the Year.”
 We are not even truly “Mediterranean” here, as our weather never gets warm enough.
 Upon this realization, I felt inspired to rewrite the Wheel of the Year, to create new symbols and celebrations, in accordance with the actual seasons where we live.

 The solstices and equinoxes have become celebrations of the key ecological markers of the seasons where we live.
-Yule is still most notable for being the darkest time of the year, and our celebrations focus on cultivating light in the darkness.
-Flower Fest is our celebration of the peak of California wildflower season, and unbidden blessings (and also, of brush-rabbits breeding in the Salvia patch).
-Midsummer focuses on the cyclical waves of fog that roll in (I am still meditating on what the full, spiritual and symbolic meaning for that time of the year will be for us — that is a tough one for me.).
-Rain Song is our heart-felt prayer for rain, in the middle of California’s Wildfire Season.
+Yule is still most notable for being the darkest time of the year, and our celebrations focus on cultivating light in the darkness, planting seeds for the new year, and wassailing our fruit trees.
+Flower Fest is our celebration of the peak of California wildflower season, the arrival of the salad fairies, and the joy of all other unbidden blessings (like brush-rabbits breeding in the Salvia patch).
+Midsummer focuses on the cyclical waves of fog that roll in, and on the inward journeying, and search for inner wisdom, that the visual and auditory stillness of thick fog encourages.
+Rain Song is our heart-felt prayer for rain, and re-focuses our attention on emergency preparedness and on providing caring stewardship for all life, in the time of death and dearth that is California’s blistering Wildfire Season.